7.2 Setting interest rates and the role of the Bank of England

 However, after 2013 this approach to setting Bank Rate was modified to one where the MPC takes greater account of other measures of economic activity, like the level of unemployment.
 The video explores this change of emphasis.

 Official rates of interest tend to move in cycles, rising to peaks and then falling to troughs.
 Since 1989 the trend in the UK has been for the peaks in interest rates to be successively lower.
 The official rate of interest (or Bank Rate) set by the Bank of England fell to 3.5% in 2003.
 In 2009 it hit a then-record low of 0.5% and was reduced further to 0.25% in August 2016.
 In December 2019, Bank Rate was back up to 0.75%, only to be cut again to 0.1% in 2020 to help combat the economic consequences of the coronavirus (Covid-19) pandemic.
-More recently Bank Rate has been increased to help combat the increase in price inflation.
-In May 2022 it stood at 1%.
+The surge in energy and other costs in 2022, against the backcloth of the war in Ukraine, has pushed price inflation much higher.
+By August 2022 the annual CPI inflation rate stood at 9.9% with some analysts predicting that it will be 18% or even higher by early 2023.
+This development prompted the MPC to make a series of increases to Bank Rate.
+In August 2022 it stood at 1.75% with further increases anticipated by analysts.

 Note, though, that for individuals the rate paid on debt products will be ‘at a margin’ – sometimes a very high margin – over Bank Rate and bank base rates.
 In other words, the rate that is actually paid by individuals will be higher.
 The margin added by lenders will take into account the product (particularly if the loan is secured or not) and the risks associated with the lending, including the credit worthiness of the borrower.
 So, while there is usually a small margin of around 2–3% between Bank Rate and mortgage rates, there is a huge margin between Bank Rate and, say, the rates on credit card debts and payday loans.